Dick Simpson (politician): Tenure

 As an alderman, Simpson remained a political independent.
 He was among a handful of liberal alderman on the Chicago City Council.
 He was an advocate of political reform.
 He was supported by the lakefront liberals.
 Throughout his tenure, Simpson remained a professor in political science at the University of Illinois at Chicago.

 During his time on the City Council, Simpson was a critic of Richard J. Daley.
-After he was elected alderman in February 1971, alderman-elect Simpson endorsed Daley's Republican opponent Richard Freidman in the 1971 Chicago mayoral election (for which the general election was held in April).
+After he was elected alderman in February 1971, alderman-elect Simpson endorsed Daley's Republican-nominated opponent Richard Friedman in the 1971 Chicago mayoral election (for which the general election was held in April).
+Despite being nominated by the Republican Party, Friedman was politically a political-reform minded independent Democrat with roots in the Better Government Association, and was similarly endorsed by Jesse Jackson.
 Daley and Simpson first directly butted heads early into Simpson's tenure as an alderman, when, on July 27, 1971, he questioned Daley's proposed appointment of Thomas Keane Jr, son of Daley's City Council floor leader, alderman Thomas E. Keane, to the city's Zoning Board of Appeals.
 He questioned the conflict of appointing Keane Jr., vice-president of Arthur Rubloff & Co., one of the city's largest real estate firms.
-There were other instances where heated arguments erputed between Simpson and Daley.
-In once instance, Simpson angered Daley so severely that Daley attempted to have the City Council's sergeant of arms force Simpson back into his seat.
+There were other instances where heated arguments erupted between Simpson and Daley.
+In once instance, Simpson angered Daley so severely that Daley attempted to have the City Council's sergeant at arms force Simpson back into his seat.

 Simpson became the leader of the minority bloc of independents on the Chicago City Council.
-As such, Simpson came into conflict with Michael Bilandic, first during Bilandic's stint as Daley's floor leader on the City Council, and later when Bilandic took office as mayor after Daley's death in office.
-Simpson, along with fellow independent alderman Martin J. Oberman, was one of only two aldermen to vote against the resolution appointing Bilandic to hold the mayoralty after Daley's death.
+As such, he came into conflict with Michael Bilandic, first during Bilandic's stint as Daley's floor leader on the City Council, and later when Bilandic took office as mayor after Daley's death in office.
+Simpson and fellow independent alderman Martin J. Oberman were the only two aldermen to vote against the resolution appointing Bilandic to hold the mayoralty on an (initially) interim basis after Daley's death.
 Like with Daley, he frequently stood in strong opposition to Bilandic during Bilandic's mayoralty.